benjymous/annotations/sandman/sandman.24.md

 ##### Neil Gaiman, Kelley Jones, and P. Craig Russell

+- Third part of storyline, _Season of Mists_
+- Fourth story reprinted in trade paperback _Season of Mists_
+- Audible Act II Chapter 4

 > In which Lucifer's parting gift attracts unwanted attention;
 > and the Dream Lord receives unwelcome visitors.